Supporting students through Clearing 2023

 What courses are available through Clearing at the University of Northampton?

-We won’t be able to confirm exactly which courses are available until results day, however, below is a list of just some of the courses that had spaces available through Clearing in 2020.
-Students are encouraged to call on the day to find out if their course is available and what the entry requirements will be.
+We won’t be able to confirm exactly which courses are available until results day, students are encouraged to call on the day to find out if their course is available and what the entry requirements will be.

 The courses that are available will change throughout the day.
 Students should call as early as possible.